epicallan/di-express-react/README.md

 - Cache some of the data on the server via redis.
 - Cache data on the client via session storage
+- bundle repo with current di-api or use the heroku api-end points
+- docker build

 ## Installation